-- Of the members of the Board of Directors: the shareholders.

-Of the members of the local Board of Directors: The Board of Directors.

-- Of the members of the Management Committee and the SOLUNION Group and Business Unit's Management Committee: The Board of Directors or designated committees. - Of the holders of Key Functions (heads): The Board of Directors or designated committees.
+- Of the members of the Board of Directors: the shareholders. - Of the members of the local Management Bodies: The Board of Directors. - Of the members of the Management Committee and the Solunion Group and Business Unit's Management Committee: The Board of Directors or designated committees. - Of the holders of Key Functions (and Heads of externalized Key Function): The Board of Directors or designated committees.

-The Group must ensure that an evaluation of the fit and proper is made during the hiring process of members of senior management or holders of key functions, whether internal or external to the SOLUNION Group.
+The Group must ensure that an evaluation of the fit and proper is made during the hiring process of members of Management Committee or holders of key functions, whether internal or external to the Solunion Group.
 Employment or service contracts may be entered into only after successful completion of a recruiting process as described below.

-a) Job descriptions/fit requirements for position:
+• Job descriptions/fit requirements for position:

 A description of the job and definition of the fitness requirements of the job, and the key tasks and responsibilities thereof are available, so as to enable sound and prudent performance of the job function.
-Candidates for membership of the Board of Directors are evaluated in accordance with the Group's legally mandated fit requirements b) Curriculum vitae; background check:
+Candidates for membership of the Board of Directors are evaluated in accordance with the Group's legally mandated fit requirements

+• Curriculum vitae; background check: